psyai-net/CVCUDA_FaceStoreHelper-release/README.md

 This project is designed to extract faces from images, perform image restoration/super-resolution operations, and then merge the restored face back into the original image.
 The code provides a simple, fast, and accurate method for face extraction and merging back into the original image, suitable for various application scenarios.

+We have undertaken a comprehensive rewrite of the original OpenCV implementation, replacing all serial CPU operations with their corresponding CVCUDA operators.
+This optimization enables our project to leverage the power of GPU acceleration, resulting in significantly improved performance and efficiency in computer vision tasks.
+By harnessing CVCUDA's capabilities, we have successfully enhanced the processing speed of our application, providing a more responsive and robust user experience.

 ## Features

 - Widely applicable for post-processing of face image super-resolution/restoration networks, such as GFPGAN and CodeFormer.